mnelson4/yet-another-related-posts-plugin/readme.txt

 **Common Questions about YARPP Basic**

 Below are Frequently Asked Questions about YARPP basic.
-For questions about the new YARPP Pro enhancements, please visit the [YARPP Pro FAQ](http://www.yarpp.com/faq).

 If your question isn't here, ask your own question at [the WordPress.org forums](http://wordpress.org/support/plugin/yet-another-related-posts-plugin).
 We'd also appreciate if you would help us improve YARPP by [answering a few survey questions](http://www.surveymonkey.com/s/Z278L88).
 Thanks for your feedback!